 3. Lloyds Pharmacy (Echo)

-Lloyds Pharmacy offers delivery of NHS prescriptions with the use of Echo website and Echo app.
+Lloyds Pharmacy offers delivery of NHS prescriptions with the use of the Echo website and Echo app.
 After the registration is completed, patients can order their repeatable medications.
 Drugs are delivered free of charge via Royal Mail.
 Medication can be delivered to any UK address, or they may choose delivery to over 10500 collection points.

 Fridge items and controlled drugs can be delivered; however, controlled drugs cannot be ordered through the website or app.